Eating turkey makes people especially drowsy. See Example( s )

-In this instance, lore almost intersects with science, but not nearly to the extent claimed in popular belief.
-Turkey does contain tryptophan, an amino acid which is a natural sedative (to the extent that L-tryptophan has been marketed as a sleep aid); but to put an ordinarily awake person into a state of slumber it would generally have to be consumed on an empty stomach, in combination with little no other protein (which limits the absorption of tryptophan by the body), and in amounts larger than are typically gobbled even during a holiday feast is generally too small to have an appreciable effect.
-That lazy, lethargic feeling so many are overcome by at the conclusion of a festive seasonal meal is usually due not specifically to the turkey on the dinner menu, but to a combination of drinking alcohol and overeating a carbohydrate-rich repast, as well as some other factors:
+In this instance lore somewhat intersects with science, but not nearly to the extent claimed in popular belief.
+Turkey does contain tryptophan, an amino acid which is a natural sedative (to the extent that L-tryptophan has been marketed as a sleep aid); but to put an ordinarily awake person into a state of slumber it would generally have to be consumed on an empty stomach, in combination with little no other protein (which limits the absorption of tryptophan by the body), and in amounts larger than are typically gobbled even during a holiday feast.
+That lazy, lethargic feeling so many celebrants are overcome by at the conclusion of a festive seasonal meal is usually due not specifically to the turkey on the dinner menu, but to a combination of drinking alcohol and overeating a carbohydrate-rich repast (as well as some other factors):

 Two other factors that contribute to the desire to sleep at the dinner table are meal composition and increased blood flow to the gastrointestinal tract.
 Studies have shown that a solid-food meal resulted in faster fatigue onset than a liquid diet.
 The solid-food meal also causes a variety of substances to jump into action that ultimately leads to increased blood flow to the abdomen.
 This increase in blood flow and an increase in the metabolic rate for digestion can contribute to the “coma.”

-Those who still feel wary of turkey’s purported sleep-inducing properties should find solace in the knowledge that many items we eat contain tryptophan.
-Milk, beef, and beans are among the foodstuffs which house this amino acid, and experts say the average serving of chicken or ground beef contains as much tryptophan as a serving of turkey does.
-If tryptophan were truly the sandman’s henchman, we’d be falling asleep at the wheel on our way home from KFC or McDonald’s.
+Those who still feel wary of turkey’s purported sleep-inducing properties should note that many other items we commonly eat contain tryptophan.
+Milk, cheese, beef, chicken, pork, and beans are among the foodstuffs that house this amino acid, and experts say the average serving of chicken or ground beef contains about as much tryptophan as does a serving of turkey.
+If tryptophan were truly the sandman’s henchman, we’d all be falling asleep at the wheel on our way home from KFC or McDonald’s.
 As Drs.
 Carroll and Vreeman note in their book Don’t Swallow Your Gum!:

-People still feeling anxious about the prospect of tearing into a drumstick and suddenly being overcome by an irresistible urge to nod off should consider that those who took the dietary supplement were, on average, ingesting 1,000 to 2,000 milligrams of L-tryptophan daily.
-Four ounces of turkey contain only about 350 milligrams of tryptophan, and (unlike people on dietary supplements, who take them every day) most folks don’t ingest that much turkey every day of the week.
+People still feeling anxious about the prospect of tearing into a drumstick and suddenly being overcome by an irresistible urge to nod off should consider that those who took tryptophan-based supplements as sleep aids were, on the average, ingesting between 500 and 2,000 milligrams of L-tryptophan daily.
+Four ounces of turkey contains only about 350 milligrams of tryptophan, and (unlike people taking tryptophan-based supplements, who take them every day) most folks don’t ingest that much turkey every day of the week.